 You will notice something.
 No oil.
 While these olives are known to one and all as “oil-cured,” they are not actually cured in oil at all.
 They are cured in salt.
 The oil comes next.

 I made 3 pounds of these olives, far more than I could reasonably eat in a normal amount of time.
 And while they look mummified, these olives are quite perishable.
 Left alone at room temperature, the oils in the olives will begin to turn rancid in a month or two.
 In the fridge, however, they will last a year if you store them properly.
 Here’s how:

 - Arrange the cured olives in one layer on a cookie sheet and allow to dry overnight.
 Sometimes a little olive juice gets on them during the curing process, and you want this to evaporate before you put the olives in for long-term storage.

-- When they’ve dried overnight, mix the olives with about 1/2 pound of salt for every 4-5 pounds of cured olives.
+- When they’ve dried overnight, mix the olives with about 1/2 pound of salt for every 4 to 5 pounds of cured olives.
 Store in an airtight container.

 When you want to eat them, some sources say to boil the salted olives for a few seconds to remove some of the saltiness.
 Boiling will also plump up the olives a little.
 You don’t have to do this, as the olives are excellent either way.
 What you do need to do to the olives is marinate them in olive oil for at least a day.
 This is where the oil-cured part comes in.